SolankiPratikkumar/Telescopic-OTA-LDO/README.md

-# Telescopic-OTA-LDO
+# Telescopic-OTA-LDO:
-Paper need to be downloaded using this LDO circuit
+Paper need to be downloaded, complete information inside this.